cgu101/O-Houlihans-Revenge/README.md

     implementation of the getGameStarted() conflicting with the gameTimeRemaining).
         edit: I believe I resolved this, however still makes mac "dink" noise like it is trying to do a popup.

-    2) Issues with the resource accessing path.
+    2) Issues with the resource build path for images.
 I was able to get it to work temporarily by directly configuring it from Terminal but despite rerouting the path through IntelliJ to include the entire 'main' folder it wasn't able to fill the resources stream.
+However, the static images seem to be stable to access using the route once 'main' was set inside the build route and the inputSteam for example.png was set to "main/resources/images/example.png"... which is where all my static images are stored.

 Impressions/Suggestions:
    Impressions: